Login Security for Community Websites: Forums, Groups, and Networks

 3. Role-based Controls

 User access requirements vary based on assigned roles.
-This is where role-based redirects are important.

 Check out these example role-based controls: